sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 In general, because data quality is essential, research should be conducted with a wet gel-based system.
 Then, in case this is not possible, a water-based system is the second best choice (for example, in clinical applications or applications with kids).
 Dry electrodes are the last choice, although it makes sense to use them when embedded in an audio headset, a VR system, or an earbud.

-This is by no means an exhaustive list, and there are many other reputable EEG systems available.
-The best choice ultimately depends on the specific requirements, budget, research needs, and intended application of the EEG system.

 # Maximizing EEG data quality - tips and grand-mother recipes